tjr226/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ x ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a front end open source development framework created by Facebook.
+React gives more performance than other frameworks because it doesn't update the DOM, instead using the virtual DOM.

+Also, React lets data changes be reflected among multiple components in a webapp without having to refresh the whole page.

-- [ ] What does it mean to _think_ in react?
+- [ x ] What does it mean to _think_ in react?

+It means to break down your applications into very small components, and slowly build bigger and bigger components out of those smaller components.
+It's very helpful in terms of making your code address the smallest possible problem, and also to build flexible libraries.

-- [ ] Describe state.
+- [ x ] Describe state.

+State is the data that changes within a React app.
+It is often stored in only one location, and passed down to other components as props.

+One of the helpful things about State is that when you use the setState function, all components that access that state are re-rendered.

-- [ ] Describe props.
+- [ x ] Describe props.

+Props are arbitrary inputs for a Javascript/React function.
+They are often used to pass functions or state from one component to another.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x ] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [ x ] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!)
+- [ x ] Clone your OWN version of Repo (Not Lambda's by mistake!)
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
 - [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.